scottnonnenberg/blog/pages/posts/2013-10-07-how-not-to-do-customer-service-credit-card-edition.md

 ## Seattle ORCA card

-Seattle installed card readers in all their public transit a few years ago, allowing you to put money on their new “One Regional Card for All” (ORCA) cards.
+Seattle installed card readers in all their public transit a few years ago, allowing you to put money on their new "One Regional Card for All" (ORCA) cards.
 And you could even attach a credit card to them so when you got below a given balance, it would automatically charge the card for a refill amount you specify.
 A nice little convenient system.

-So, I’m happily using my card for the occasional bus trip when I get this email:
+So, I'm happily using my card for the occasional bus trip when I get this email:

 > Dear Customer:
 >
-> We’re sorry, the Autoload associated with your ORCA card(s) has been cancelled because payment from your bank was declined.
+> We're sorry, the Autoload associated with your ORCA card(s) has been cancelled because payment from your bank was declined.
 >
 > For E-Purse or Pass Autoload (not King County Metro Access pass):
 >